 The whole episode will become a “bomb certain to have serious repercussions” (as described by an unnamed United Nations Security Council source in the ABC News report) only if the Western media narrative turns it into something that it’s not.

-This story originally appeared at Russian Military Reform, March 20, 2012.
+This story first appeared at Russian Military Reform, March 20, 2012.